 - Bring only necessary cards when going out.
-Limit the number of identification and bank cards in your wallet.
+Also, limit the number of identification and bank cards in your wallet.
 Do not bring social security cards if not needed.

 - When paying, maintain a close eye on your credit card.
-This will prevent credit card skimming.
+Also, this will prevent credit card skimming.

 More Ways to Protect Your Identity

 - Keep your mailbox safe.
 You can ensure the safety of your mails by:

 - Suspending mail deliveries when you’re going out of town.

 - Do not avail pre-approved credit cards sent through mail delivery.

 - Avail the U.S. Postal Service-approved lockable mailbox.